waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tile Mechanics Update
 - **WARP_CARPET_DOWN**: A traversable warp tile.
 If normal movement down is blocked, pressing the 'Down' button directly on the tile may trigger the warp.

+# Object Mechanics
+- **FRUIT_TREE**: An interactable object that functions as an obstacle.
+Likely provides a BERRY.

+# Reminders & Untested Hypotheses
+- Investigate the properties of `LONG_GRASS` tiles when first encountered.

+# Strategic Lessons
+- Trust the output of my tools.
+If `find_path` returns "No path found," it's a strong indicator that my assumption about the path is wrong, not that the tool is broken.
+I must re-evaluate the map layout.